Walking Pad Maintenance & Repair

 Video

 Every 40 hours or 3 months of use, apply lube in a zig-zag motion under the belt (between belt and pad).
 Then run the treadmill at 1mph for 2 minutes without walking on it.
 This reduces friction on the pad, which prevents overworking the motor, which extends the treadmill's life.
-Get one with a firm applicator; wobbly tubes are hard to control.
-Godora is easier, Sekoday is cheaper.
+In my videos I recommended the syringe style; but after much testing, I prefer the unibody style which is less messy.
 More details.

 Adjusting the belt